-The health issue is a part of traveling safely.
+Health issue is a part of traveling safely.
 Vietnam is one of the developing countries in a tropical area with many chances of catching diseases.
 Before going to Vietnam, it is advised to see if there are any current epidemics in Vietnam like viral hemorrhagic fever, especially during hot and humid summer.
-You may also worry about the food and drink safety in Vietnam.
+You may also worry about food and drink safety in Vietnam.
 Read our guide on Vietnam water to know about the safety of using tap water in Vietnam.

 Contamination of water is still a challenge for the government.
 The water has a high level of E. Coli, ammonia, and arsenic that can affect your health on a different level.
-Even the bottled water that is manufactured by shady and unlicensed water firms have a certain amount of contamination; these factories were shut down in a row when the government inspected their manufacturing places.
+Even the bottled water that is manufactured by shady and unlicensed water firms has a certain amount of contamination; these factories were shut down in a row when the government inspected their manufacturing places.
 The water supply, sewerage, and waste treatment in urban and rural areas are controlled by many organizations from the state government to local authorities, agricultural cooperatives, and private enterprises.
 The state government still holds substantial responsibilities for those activities, but the division between organizations makes it hard for quality control, operation, and maintenance.
-Many problems are the results of that.
+Many problems are the result of that.

-Water and food from street vendors are other problems to your health.
+Water and food from street vendors are other problems for your health.
 Street vendors usually have a small budget so they will use water from a cheap supplier and thus the water is not suitable for your stomach.
-If your stomach gets upset easily, it is best to avoid street vendors that you find them not hygienic.
+If your stomach gets upset easily, it is best to avoid street vendors that you find not hygienic.